krNesland/eva/README.md

 - Python 2.7
 - ROS Kinetic

-Install the ROS version specified in the manual (http://emanual.robotis.com/docs/en/platform/turtlebot3/getting_started/#getting-started).
+Install the ROS version specified in the [manual](http://emanual.robotis.com/docs/en/platform/turtlebot3/getting_started/#getting-started).
 After this, clone this repository into "~/catkin_ws/src/eva_a" and build with
 ```
 catkin_make
 ```